meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![motors_hub_driver](_figures/motors_hub_driver_1.png)

-Find below is a photo of the implemented module positioned within the front and the back part of the vehicle.
+Find below a photo of the implemented module, positioned within the front and the back enclosures of the vehicle.

 ![motors_hub_driver](_figures/motors_hub_driver_1_real.jpg)

-In the following sections the structural and electronics sub-component of the module are documented.
+In the following sections the structural and electronics sub-component of the unit, are documented.

-### Structural
+### Structural component

 This component of the Agrofelis Motors hub driver, deals with the structural elements of the composite module.
 The structural component is formed by two parts enclosing and mounting the related sub elements.
-Moreover the structural component  serves for guiding the air flow efficiently to cool down the electronics during their operation.
+Moreover the structural component  serves for guiding the air flow to efficiently cool down the electronics during their operation.
 The structure body, is composed of layers of ply-wood and 3d printed air fins, glued and painted.

-The individual elements forming the structural body is illustrated by the following figure.
+The individual elements forming the structural body are illustrated by the following figure.

 ![motors_hub_driver_2.png](_figures/motors_hub_driver_2.png)